OziaAI/wingman/README.md

 You can launch the entire conversation stack in development mode using the provided docker-compose file in the conversation repository.
 This usage simplifies the setting of the environment variables needed.

+## In production mode
+For the moment, no method other than using the docker compose file in conversation repository is available.
+You will need to deploy Wingman along with the entire conversation stack.